PumasAI-Labs/Workshops/docs/index.md

 1. :material-check: **Email learners with instructions** on how to have access to Pumas, installation procedures, and any other requirements such as downloading data and code.
+   Additionally, users should be aware of the **Code of Conduct** and abide by it at all times not only during the workshop, but in any related activities.
 1. :material-check: **Keep close contact with learners** by reminding them about deadlines, and emailing them a couple days before the workshop to remind them about any requirement.